Pitching your idea to a group of investors is incredibly nerve-wracking.

 For software companies, your revenue model will likely be in the form of collecting subscriptions or one-time payment for users to download your software.

-At KISSmetrics we offer three pricing tiers that users can pay for monthly or annually.
+KISSmetrics has three pricing tiers that users can pay for monthly or annually.

 Paying monthly makes it easy to cancel, but the user ends up paying more than they would had they bought a 1 year subscription up front.